samkoesnadi/DRONE-Android-Remote-Control-and-Camera-System/README.md

 <h5>Installation of Hardware</h5>
-/fritzing is the schematic of the modules circuit. (transmitter side and receiver side)
+/fritzing is the schematic of the modules circuit. (transmitter side and receiver side) <br />
 --- The output CPPM is on Digital 2 and this is connected to Arducopter.
-The GPS, compass, gyro, and accelerometer are natively provided by Arducopter.
+The GPS, compass, gyro, and accelerometer are natively provided by Arducopter. <br />
 /controller_holder_CAD has all the STL files that can be 3d printed to construct the casing of controller that holds phone to have better handling.

 <hr />